Ptolemaic Indexing: Related Work

 \section{Related Work}

 As discussed at length elsewhere~\citep{Chavez:2001,Hjaltason:2003,Samet:2006,Zezula:2006,Hetland:2009}, there are many published methods that deal with indexing distances based on the metric properties.
-While there has been an increasing focus on reducing \textsc{i/o} and general \textsc{cpu} time, the primary aim of most publications has been minimizing the number of distance computations, based on the assumption that the distance is highly expensive to compute.\footnote{This assumption may very well stem from the seminal work of \citet{Feustel:1982}, where calculation of the metric involved comparing every permutations of the node sets of two graphs.} While focusing exclusively on this one performance criterion may not be altogether realistic (yielding, for example, methods with linear query time~\citep{Mico:1994,Pedreira:2007} or quadratic memory use~\citep{Vidal:1986,Figueroa:2006}), it has proved a useful foundation on which methods with more nuanced performance properties could be built~\citep[e.g.,][]{Zezula:1996,Dohnal:2004,Fredriksson:2006,Brisaboa:2008}.
+While there has been an increasing focus on reducing \textsc{i/o} and general \textsc{cpu} time, the primary aim of most publications has been minimizing the number of distance computations, based on the assumption that the distance is highly expensive to compute.\footnote{This assumption may very well stem from the seminal work of \citet{Feustel:1982}, where calculation of the metric involved comparing every permutation of the node sets of two graphs.} While focusing exclusively on this one performance criterion may not be altogether realistic, yielding methods with linear query time~\citep{Mico:1994,Pedreira:2007} or quadratic memory use~\citep{Vidal:1986,Figueroa:2006}, for example, it has proven a useful foundation on which methods with more nuanced performance properties could be built~\citep[e.g.,][]{Zezula:1996,Dohnal:2004,Fredriksson:2006,Brisaboa:2008}.
 This paper also focuses on minimizing distance computations, setting aside related questions of algorithm engineering for later.

-The main mechanism through which distance calculations may be avoided is through various forms of \emph{filtering} or \emph{exclusion}, using lower bounds~\citep{Hetland:2009}.\footnote{The converse, \emph{inclusion} using upper bounds, is also possible, but less frequently useful, simply because most of the data should normally be excluded from the result set.} If the structure of the data objects is known, very precise, yet cheap, lower bounds can be constructed~\citep{Hetland:2004}, but for metric indexing, only the general properties of the distance may be used.
-As described in \sect~\ref{sec:basic}, this is done by storing precomputed distances, or ranges of distances, involving the data set and certain sample objects (\emph{centers} or \emph{pivots}).\footnote{In the case of generalized hyperplane indexing, the information stored is simply which center is closest to a given object.}
+The main mechanism through which distance calculations may be avoided is through various forms of \emph{filtering} or \emph{exclusion}, using lower bounds~\citep{Hetland:2009}.\footnote{The converse, \emph{inclusion} using upper bounds, is also possible, but less frequently useful, simply because most of the data should normally be excluded from the result set.} If the structure of the data objects is known, then very precise, yet cheap, lower bounds can be constructed~\citep{Hetland:2004}, but for metric indexing, only the general properties of the distance may be used.
+As described in \sect~\ref{sec:basic}, this is done by storing precomputed distances, or ranges of distances, involving the data set and certain sample objects (\emph{centers} or \emph{pivots}).\footnote{In the case of generalized hyperplane indexing, the information stored is simply which center is closest to a given object, and this is implicit in the structure.}